-Yes, it seems obvious that household cleaning chemicals would be toxic to cats, and it should go without saying, you should keep your cleaning supplies safely put away when they aren’t in use.
+Yes, it seems obvious that household cleaning chemicals would be toxic to cats.
+It should go without saying, but, you should keep your cleaning supplies safely put away when they aren’t in use.
 Many cats are attracted to the smell of bleach and may be tempted to even taste your cleaning supplies.
 If you’ve got an especially resourceful kitty, it’s not a bad idea to install child safety locks on your cabinet doors to keep curious paws out.

 After cleaning your floors or counters, be sure no chemical residue is left behind that your cat might walk on.
-The simple act of your cat licking her paws after stepping on some chemicals might be enough to make her sick.
+The simple act of your cat licking their paws after stepping on some chemicals might be enough to make them sick.
 Consider replacing some of your chemicals with pet-friendly cleaners that are safe for your furry family.

 3. Human Medications

 Any of us who have ever struggled to medicate our own cats may find it surprising that so many cats are poisoned by ingesting human medications.
 But, it happens quite often and the results can be tragic.
 Many medications intended for human use are toxic for cats and can result in acute kidney failure and even death.

 Particularly bad for cats are pain medications (NSAIDS) like Advil and Tylenol and cold & flu medicines.
 While some human medication is safe for your cat, it should only be given under the advice of your veterinarian.

 4. House Plants